nodesource/nsolid-buildpack-cf-v3/README-develop.md

   you'd like to run the verification bits again, this is run at the end of `test/test-apps-run.sh` as well.

+Note that as of late 2018, the first test ALWAYS fails.
+Some kind of race condition regarding getting the buildpack installed, and having it available.
+If the tests fail, and only fail for one test, and it's the first test, run them again, and they should pass.

 [PCFdev]: https://github.com/pivotal-cf/pcfdev

 When everything's ready to go: